LennartFr/myfirstHyperledgerApp/README.md

 ### Adding JavaScript transaction logic

-Open the logic.js file
+Open the logic.js file and replace with the following content

-And replace the code with this one and save.
 ~~~~
 /**
  * Track the trade of a commodity from one trader to another